vlad-onis/vlad-onis.github.io/_posts/2023-01-28-the-borrow-for-lifetime.md

 ![Move_Error](/assets/img/borrow-of-a-lifetime-resources/move_string_error.png)
 <br>
 As we can see above, we are not allowed to reuse a moved value.
 The rust compiler won't even compile our code to protect us from common bugs caused by moved values.
-It's errors are very verbose and besides the colored description of why it failed to compile it comes with a suggestion of what you should do in this case(a.k.a clone the string instead of moving it). <br>
+Its errors are very verbose and besides the colored description of why it failed to compile it comes with a suggestion of what you should do in this case(a.k.a clone the string instead of moving it). <br>